cpittet/ada-teamphilippe/index.md

 Similarly to what is done for the other analyses, we omit the features plots for presentations reasons.

-Cluster containing mainly women, such as clusters 0 and 6, tend to have a positive influence via their count coefficient.
+Clusters containing mainly women, such as clusters 0 and 6, tend to have a positive influence via their count coefficient.
 The count of quotes of American men however rather negative for the stock price as we can see in clusters 1 and 5.
 This is what we also observed in the analyses about [continents](#where-do-they-come-from-) and [gender](#analysis-by-gender).

-Let's now try to investigate which professions are the most influential.
+Let's now investigate which professions are the most impactful.
 We could expect that professions such as economists, politicians weigh more in the game than artists, athletes or similar.
 For example, consider the coefficients corresponding to the negative score of clusters 1, 5 and 7, which are statistically significant at level 5%.
-These [clusters](#clustering) mainly contains
+These [clusters](#clustering) mainly contain
 American male athletes, American male journalists and American male politicians, respectively.
 By inspecting the magnitude of these coefficients, we can deduce that the larger ones are more important for the stock price.
-In our case, the most relevant profession is journalist, followed by politician and finally athletes.
+In our case, the most relevant profession is journalist, followed by politician and finally athlete.
 This is comparable to what we expected.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="750" allowfullscreen="true" src="figures/coeffs_cluster.html"></iframe>